wht111-art/MNSC/README.md

 ```

 Each category folder contains tomato leaf images corresponding to that category.
+## Data Usage Statement
+The self-collected tomato leaf dataset used in this study is provided under the CC BY-NC 4.0 License.
+The public tomato disease dataset is used under its original license as cited in the paper references.
+Please respect the data usage policies when using these datasets.
 # Model Training
 Use the `train.py` script for model training，after changing the path:
 ```